-It’s Bay Mountain Capital’s 10 year anniversary!
-In celebration of this milestone, BMC would like to share its history and recognize the integral people that have contributed to its success.
+10 years of Bay Mountain Capital: celebrate our anniversary!
+In recognition of this milestone, BMC would like to share its history and recognize the integral people that have contributed to its success.

 Bay Mountain Capital was formed in response to the housing crisis and ensuing credit crunch that began in 2007.
 Banks had withdrawn from the markets they previously served and real estate investors were in dire need of capital.
 BMC recognized this need and began to offer financing so that borrowers could take advantage of the tremendous opportunities that existed.

 The original team consisted of Dean Lontos, Wayne Corley and Pam O’Bar.
 The company grew significantly from 2009 to 2012, focusing most of its efforts on single-family home investments.
 Over the first few years, BMC loaned over $100 million for the purpose of restoring distressed single-family properties that were subsequently rented or sold.
 The improvements made to these properties helped to stabilize neighborhoods and provided quality housing to families throughout the Texas markets that the company served.